Moving into North Carolina

 About NC Homeschool Law

-During the 1988 session of the North Carolina General Assembly, Article 39 of chapter 115C of the General Statutes was amended to allow home instruction, under certain conditions, as a means of complying with compulsory school attendance requirements.
+During the 1988 session North Carolinians for Home Education (NCHE) convinced the North Carolina General Assembly to amend Article 39 of chapter 115C of the General Statutes to allow home instruction, under certain conditions, as a means of complying with compulsory school attendance requirements.
 While it was a good law and homeschooling flourished under it, NCHE saw room for improvement.
 The needed change was in the definition of “home school.”
 On March 5, 2013 NCHE had bills filed in both the NC House of Representatives and the Senate to make the change in the “home school” definition.
 The bill passed unanimously at every stage and was signed into law on May 30, 2013

 - Home school